 ACOUSTIC GUITAR SIZE & SHAPE

-Acoustic guitars come in a variety of shapes and sizes, it can be small travel guitar or huge concert guitar.
+Acoustic guitars come in a variety of shapes and sizes, it can be a small travel guitar or huge concert guitar.
 The body of the guitar determines the sound and the tonality of the guitar.

 Dreadnought is named after a large dreadnought battleship.
 This is large-bodied acoustic guitar first designed by C.F.
 Martin and Company.
 Dreadnought is also known as square-shouldered and round-shouldered models.